FurryCoders/FALocalRepo/README.md

 Run `FA.py` with Python 3.x, use the provided binaries or compile your own.

 1. `Insert username: `<br>
 First field is reserved for users.
-To download or sync a specific user/s insert the username (url or userpage name are both valid)
+To download or sync a specific user/s insert the username/s (url or userpage name are both valid)

 2. `Insert sections: `<br>
 Second field is reserved for sections.
 These can be: